Christ Church offers daily, weekly, and seasonal opportunities for worship:

 8:00 am – Christ Church (Frederica Rd.) - Holy Eucharist, 1928 BCP - In-person worship in Christ Church.

-9:15 am – Christ Church (Frederica Rd.) - Holy Eucharist, generally a Rite II service, however Rite I is used on special occasions and Holy Days.
+9:15 am – Christ Church (Frederica Rd.) - Holy Eucharist, Rite II - In-person worship in Christ Church.
+Worship is also livestreamed on Facebook & You Tube.

 |11:15 am – Christ Church (Frederica Rd.) - Holy Eucharist Rite I - In-person worship in Christ Church.